ossdhaval/.github/.github/ISSUE_TEMPLATE/contribution-item.md

 (https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue#creating-an-issue-from-a-task-list-item) to
 -->

-- [ ] Issue for updating user guides if needed
+- [ ] task for updating user guides if needed
-- [ ] Issue for updating installation and configuration guides if needed
+- [ ] task for updating installation and configuration guides if needed
-- [ ] Issue for updating developer documentation if needed
+- [ ] task for updating developer documentation if needed
-- [ ] Issue for updating technical documentation if needed
+- [ ] task for updating technical documentation if needed